 It’s the clear and logical reward for numerous years of studying and hard work that comes with a commitment to the legal profession.
-But making partner certainly isn’t guaranteed and only the top contenders will be able to make the cut.
-Here are five things you can do to improve your chances.
+But being a partner at a law firm certainly isn’t guaranteed and only the top contenders will be able to make the cut.
+If you’re starting to think about applying for law firm partner jobs, here are five things you can do to improve your chances.

 - Are you actually ready?
 Historically you may have been able to get away with simply getting on well with the other partners, being a good golfer or having access to a nice private club, but times have changed and modern legal professionals need to be able to show they’re worth what they say they’re worth.
 If you can’t show hard evidence of times you’ve brought money in for the firm, then you might not be ready for the step up.